meokiye/BIOINF_575_9152020/README.md

-# Deep repository for BIOINFO 575
+# Demo repository for BIOINFO 575
 class repository for BIOINFO 575
 This is a test repository